 Where appropriate, the Licensing Authority will consider applications with reference to other relevant local strategies and policies.
-In particular it will have regard to Doncaster's Borough Strategy, available on the Council's website www.doncaster.gov.uk.
+In particular it will have regard to Doncaster Growing Together (DGT), available on the Council's website www.doncaster.gov.uk.

 2.5 Integrating Strategies